• Skip to primary navigation

 • Milchreis with Vanilla Pudding – is another popular choice.
 You make the German vanilla pudding according to the recipe and prepare the rice pudding.
 Once both dishes are ready you slowly fold the pudding into the milk rice.
 Gives an extra rich creamy vanilla flavour.

 • With Fruit compote.
 This is an all-time favourite and can vary by season.
-In the summer with rhubarb compote and in the summer and autumn with plum butter or apple sauce.
+In the summer with rhubarb compote and in the summer and autumn with plum butter or apfelmus (German apple sauce).

 • For extra sweetness, you can add some raisins, and for extra crunch some seeds and nuts.